Frequently Asked Questions

 Capricornio Coffees is “the dream of three friends coming true”.
 Capricornio Coffees is a major exporter of specialty coffees from the Capricornio Coffee Belt, a vast region divided by the Tropic of Capricornio - 23ºS - that is becoming more and more sought after in the market and considered to be the new ‘hot’ area from which to source due to the exceptional quality of its coffees.
 Several coffees have been Cup of Excellence finalists over the years.

-The company commercializes to roasteries all over the world amazing microlots and specialty coffees, a line of coffees under 6 different categories – MICROLOTS, ESTATES, EXCLUSIVE, BOUTIQUE, VARIETAL and SIGNATURE, from beautiful estates and ‘terroirs’ which are members of the Four Seasons Project.
+The company commercializes to roasteries all over the world amazing microlots and specialty coffees, a line of coffees under 6 different categories – MICROLOTS, ESTATES, EXCLUSIVE, BOUTIQUE, VARIETAL SIGNATURE and COLLECTIVE, from beautiful estates and ‘terroirs’ which are members of the Four Seasons Project.
 The project aims at building long-term relations and transferring more money to producers by believing that partnerships have to be sustainable and always offer a win-win situation in order to last.
-In Brazil, with offices in Piraju, state of São Paulo, and Jacarezinho, state of Paraná, the company is the only one with an extensive range of different coffees.
+In Brazil, with office in Piraju, state of São Paulo, the company is the only one with an extensive range of different coffees.

 2) Which regions are the coffee estates located in?

-5 different regions, that is: Sorabana, Norte Pioneiro, Garça and Marilia, Alta Mogiana and Circuito das Águas Paulistas.
+6 different regions, that is: Sorabana, Garça and Marilia, Alta Mogiana and Circuito das Águas Paulistas, in São Paulo state, and Norte Pioneiro and Norte Novo, in Paraná state.

 3) How many bags do Sorocabana and Norte Pioneiro, Garça and Marilia, Alta Mogiana and Circuito das Águas Paulistas regions produce annually?